NetApp/ontap-rest-python/examples/python_client_library/README.md

 * requests 2.21.0 or later
 * marshmallow 3.2.1 or later

+**Note**
+If you are using ONTAP 9.6 "netapp_ontap" Python client library module, make sure to replace `from netapp_ontap import NetAppRestError` header with `from netapp_ontap.error import NetAppRestError` header.

 ## Summary of the Python client library scripts

 The following table summaries the scripts used to access the ONTAP REST API using the Python client library.
 Make sure to run each of the scripts with the appropriate parameters.